Environmental Science for Society

 There is a gap between scientific information generated by researchers and the needs of society to address today’s increasingly complex environmental problems.
 And there has been frustration on both sides: researchers want to see the result of their efforts being used, and decision makers need relevant information to assist in planning and practice.

-To help close that gap, UA faculty members Dan Ferguson, Gregg Garfin, Mónica Ramirez-Andreotta and Connie Woodhouse designed the Transdisciplinary Environmental Science for Society (TESS) Program.
+To help close that gap, University of Arizona faculty members Dan Ferguson, Gregg Garfin, Mónica Ramirez-Andreotta, Gigi Owen, and Connie Woodhouse designed the Transdisciplinary Environmental Science for Society (TESS) Program.

-TESS equips future generations of researchers, practitioners, political leaders, and educators to actively confront society's most complex environmental challenges.
+TESS is a noncredit professional development program that equips future generations of researchers, practitioners, political leaders, and educators to actively confront society's most complex environmental challenges.

 Transdisciplinary environmental research is a problem-solving approach that includes

 - A set of research ethics that ensure all stakeholders have equal access to environmental health, knowledge, and resources.